MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/Setting-Database-Owner-and-Security-Administration-Permissions.md

 5. Choose the **OK** button to close the **Login – New** dialog box.

 When administrators create [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases, the account running [!INCLUDE[server](../developer/includes/server.md)] is automatically granted the db\_owner database role for these databases.

-## Permissions for Managing Companies, Objects, and Licenses
+## Permissions for managing companies, objects, and licenses

 Administrators who create [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases automatically have permission to manage companies, objects, and licenses in that database.

 To grant permission to manage companies, objects, and licenses to additional administrators, assign those administrators the db\_owner database role for all relevant [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases.

 To grant the db_owner role on a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database in SQL Server Management Studio, follow these steps:

 1. If the administrator is not already a SQL Server login, add the administrator as a login by following the first three steps in the procedure above.